-circled in red in the image above, you may select:
+circled in yellow in the image above, you may select:

 - 1. Slide is the normal mode that allows regions to be moved without any limitations. - 2.
 Lock allows trimming, fades and track shuffling, but does not allow the region to be moved in time. - 3.
 In Ripple mode, changes to a region are "rippled" to other regions on that track in the future.
 For example, deleting a Range or Region will move the regions after (to the right of) it, to the left.
 Thereby closing the gap.
+Learn more : Ripple Editing